 How does it deliver this?

-ASI is launching an independent third party certification program to ensure sustainability and human rights principles are increasingly embedded in aluminium production, use and recycling.
+ASI has launched an independent third party certification program to ensure sustainability and human rights principles are increasingly embedded in aluminium production, use and recycling.

 ASI’s Performance Standard covers a wide range of key issues for the entire aluminium value chain including greenhouse gas emissions, waste management, material stewardship, biodiversity management in mining, human rights, labour rights and indigenous people’s rights.

 A separate Chain of Custody Standard then links responsible production with responsible sourcing and support increased emphasis on sustainability in procurement practices.
 ASI members seek Certification against these Standards to provide assurance to customers, suppliers and stakeholders about their practices.

 ASI is now implementing an independent third party certification program to ensure sustainability and human rights principles are increasingly embedded in aluminium production, use and recycling.
 In doing so, ASI continues to seek engagement with commercial entities and stakeholders in the aluminium value chain from across the world.

 ASI’s Performance Standard covers critical issues for the entire aluminium value chain including biodiversity management in mining, indigenous peoples’ rights, greenhouse gas emissions, waste management and material stewardship.
 A Chain of Custody standard is also in development, to link responsible production with responsible sourcing and support increased emphasis on sustainability in procurement practices.